electronstudio/godot_space/docs/tutorial.md

 We would like to add another layer to the scrolling background.

-1. Add a child node to the`ParallaxBackground` node.
-The child node must be a `ParallaxLayer`.
+1. Right-click on the `ParallaxBackground` node and select `Add Child Node`.
+Choose the type `ParallaxLayer` and press `Create`.

 2. Click on the `ParallaxLayer2`.

-3. In the node inspector, set:
+3. In the Inspector, set:
     * Motion: Mirroring x: 15360
     * Motion: Mirroring y: 15360